spyfu/spyfu_api_docs/reference/Enum Values/country-code-enum.md

 metadata:
   robots: index
 ---
 Each country code represents a separate "instance" of SpyFu data pulled from its corresponding "instance" of Google.
-For example the countryCode DE means that all the searches were run against Google.de and so the ads and rankings correspond to that localized version of Google.
+For example the countryCode DE means that all the searches were run against Google.de and so the ads, SEO rankings and Search Volume, KD, metrics correspond to that localized version of Google.

 SpyFu continuously adds new country support based on demand.
 Here are the country codes / google versions currently available in the APIs.